core-wg/senml-spec/draft-ietf-core-senml.md

 ~~~~

 A small temperature sensor device that only generates this one EXI
-file does not really need an full EXI implementation.
+file does not really need a full EXI implementation.
 It can simply
 hard code the output replacing the 1-wire device ID starting at byte
-0x20 and going to byte 0x2F with it's device ID, and replacing the
+0x14 and going to byte 0x23 with its device ID, and replacing the
-value "0xe7 0x01" at location 0x37 and 0x38 with the current
+value "0xe7 0x01" at location 0x31 and 0x32 with the current
 temperature.
 The EXI Specification {{W3C.REC-exi-20140211}} contains
 the full information on how floating point numbers are represented,
 but for the purpose of this sensor, the temperature can be converted